Kinoma/KPR-examples/README.md

 <x-app-info id="sketchat.create.kinoma.marvell.com"><span class="createSample pinsSample networkSample uiSample"></span></x-app-info>

-Sketchat is the contraction of sketch and chat.
-Sketchat allows to share a drawing surface between different Creates.
-The application demonstrates how to  discover other Sketchat and how they can easily exchange information.
-When something is drawn on one Sketchat, it appears on all others.
-The color senor allows to select the color of the pen.
-The accelerometer allows to erase what has been drawn by shaking Create.
-When the application is stopped, its drawing dissapears from other Sketchat.
+Sketchat, a contraction of "sketch" and "chat", is a "shared whiteboard" application; when something is drawn on one Sketchat, it appears on all others.
+The application demonstrates how to discover other Sketchats on the network and how they can easily exchange information.
+The pen color can be chosen using a TCS34725 color sensor.
+An accelerometer is used so that shaking a Create will clear the canvas.
+When the application is stopped, its drawing dissapears from other Sketchats.

 <div style="clear:both; margin-bottom: 16px;"></div>
 ***